 My favorite thing about The Dark and the Wicked might be that you can practically smell this movie.
 The set design of the family homestead is rich with unvarnished wood walls.
 Shaved tree trunks protrude through the ground as if the wild outside world has slowly and irrevocably intruded.
 Death hangs in the air, literally as animal skulls adore walls and shelves.
 If you concentrate, you can breathe in the decay of the wood, the stench of fresh blood, and the stink of a human body rotting from the inside out.
 By suggesting these smells, Bertino expertly folds in another sense of this suffocating setting.
 It will rub your nerves raw.

 At Fantasia, I’ve come to expect genre movies that are gleefully goofy, unapologetically outrageous, and deliciously scary.
 The Dark and the Wicked is none of the above.
 It’s straight-faced, grounded, and horrifying in a way that aims less to thrill and more to harrow.
 This is not just a tale of a haunted house.
 It is at its core about the familial legacies we cannot escape, no matter how far from home we may run.

-The Dark And The Wicked made its International Premiere at Fantasia International Film Festival on August 28, 2020.
+Now on Shudder, The Dark And The Wicked was originally reviewed out of Fantasia International Film Festival, where it made its International Premiere on August 28, 2020.

 Header Image Source: Fantasia